openfaas/templates/README.md

 ## Contribute

-Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
 We welcome issues, questions, and pull requests.
 Pull Requests are welcome.

 ## Maintainers
 This project is past of a pre-alpha developer preview.
 It might not be supported in the future, depending on the direction of the product we are building.
 Contact eb@vdms.io with any questions.